Update on availability and enablement of least-cost routing for merchants Data as at June 2025 (published August 2025)

 Source: RBA

-LCR for online transactions is now available for over 90 per cent of merchants, and take-up by merchants continued to increase throughout 2024.
-The Bank recently began collecting data on the share of merchants for whom LCR is not available because further work is required by gateways or other third-party providers.
+LCR for online transactions is now available for over 94 per cent of merchants, and take-up by merchants continued to increase throughout 2025.
+The Bank began collecting data in the previous reporting period on the share of merchants for whom LCR is not available because further work is required by gateways or other third-party providers.
 These data highlight the role of gateways and other third-party providers in making LCR available for online transactions.
 While progress has been made, some providers still have more work to do.
 The Bank expects providers, including payment gateways, to accelerate progress on making LCR widely available for online transactions and enabling LCR for merchants that could benefit from it.

 Background on Least-cost Routing